Website Wireframing Template

 When to use a website wireframe

-Create your own website wireframe
+Create your website wireframe

 Making your own website wireframe is easy.
 Miro’s whiteboard tool is the perfect canvas to create and share them.
-Get started by selecting the Website Wireframe template, then take the following steps to make one of your own.
+Get started by selecting the Website Wireframe Template, then take the following steps to make one of your own.

-Be clear about your goals.
-Before you start wireframing, ask your team questions like: “What do we hope to accomplish by creating this web page?
-What do we want to get out of this wireframing session?”
-Jot answers down on sticky notes on your website wireframe template to keep these goals in mind.
+Before you start wireframing, ask your team these questions: What do we hope to accomplish by creating this web page?
+What do we want to get out of this wireframing session?
+Do we want more traffic?
+Should they purchase something from our website?
+Download an app?

-Think about the user experience.
-When your user interacts with your product, they’re taking a journey from one part of the site to the next.
+When your user interacts with your product, they’re taking a journey from one part of the website to the next.
+This enables everyone on your team to understand how the website visitor will interact with every page on your site.
 As a UX designer, your goal is to make that journey as effortless and enjoyable as possible.
 Think about user interactions, not individual screens.
 Design for flow.
-Ask yourself questions like, “What is important on this screen?
-How should the user interact with it?”
+Outline every entry point a user may have, and from there, begin your journey flow.

 How do you create a website wireframe?